Need to talk? Call 1800 882 436.

 Why might I consider treatments to preserve my fertility?

-You may not want, or be able to try for a baby right now.
-However, you might still want to keep your options open for the future.
-If so, you might consider the options available to preserve your fertility.
+There are many reasons why you may choose to delay starting a family.
+You may not be ready or able to try for a baby right now, and want to keep your options open.
+If so, you can consider the options available to preserve your fertility.

-If you’re going to receive treatment for cancer or another health condition that might involve medicines or undergoing a procedure, this could affect your chances of having a baby in the future.
-If so, you might want to discuss fertility preservation with your doctor before receiving treatment.
+If you need treatment for cancer or another health condition that might involve medicines or a procedure, this could affect your chances of having a baby.
+If so, you might want to discuss fertility preservation with your doctor before you start treatment.

 What options are there for me to preserve my fertility?

-What are my chances of conceiving following fertility preservation treatment?
+What are my chances of conceiving after fertility preservation treatment?

 How much do fertility preservation treatments cost?